-The Howard University School of Law campus, including the Law Library, is restricted to current HUSL students, faculty, and staff.
-Excluding holidays and university closures (listed below), and following official D.C. government guidelines, the Law Library will be physically open to the Howard Law community Monday - Friday from 9:00 am to 5:00 pm ET.
-For current HUSL students that would like to study on campus, please confirm that a seat is available using the new Seats Reservation System.
+The Vernon E. Jordan Jr., Law Library on the Howard University West Campus is open to CURRENT Howard University students, faculty, and staff.
+Excluding holidays and university closures (listed below), and following official D.C. government guidelines, the Law Library has returned to our normal operating schedule.
 To familiarize yourself with the physical library space, a virtual tour of the library can be found here.

 Monday through Friday, 8:00 a.m. to 11:00 p.m.